Temple for Sri Anjaneya in Nirruti corner [south-western quarter] of the complex

 Sri Raghavendra Mutt and Anjaneya Swamy Temple

-This time around when I visited Sri Raghavendra Mutt I noticed many things had changed – more buildings had come up within the compound with lot of activity.
+This time around when I visited Sri Raghavendra Mutt I noticed many things had changed – more buildings had come up within the compound with a lot of activity.
 I would like to record some of the things which I had missed noticing in the Sri Anjaneya Swamy temple which I used to visit during my childhood.
 Firstly the temple of Sri Anjaneya Swami [1900] is older than Sri Raghavendra Mutt [1944-45] here.

 Sri Anjaneya Swamy Temple